This year’s 12 must-see Oscar movies

 What you need to know: It’s not often Hollywood gets excited about heavy metal or deaf people, but then this has been no ordinary year and Sound of Metal is no ordinary film.
 Riz Ahmed plays drummer Ruben who grapples with his immediate and intermittent hearing loss.
 Fearing he will lose everything, his girlfriend Lou (Olivia Cooke) introduces him to a deaf Vietnam War vet who teaches him a new way of life.
 Ahmed took six months of drum lessons before filming and learned American sign language for the role.
 He’s also the first muslim actor to get an Oscar nomination.

 Where to watch it?
-Amazon Prime Video from 12 Apr 2021.
+Available on Amazon Prime Video

 Oscar noms: Six – Best Picture, Best Actor (Anthony Hopkins), Best Supporting Actress (Olivia Colman); Best Adapted Screenplay; Production Design and Film Editing.